salesforce/lwc-rfcs/text/0000-light-dom.md

 class Base extends LightningElement {}

 class Child extends Base {
-  // ⚠️ Changing the shadowDOM static property value in a component class inheriting from a base
+  // ⚠️ Changing the shadow static property value in a component class inheriting from a base
-  // will certainly class some unexpected issue. static shadowDOM = false;
+  // will certainly class some unexpected issue. static shadow = false;
 }
 ```